obedabing/event-scheduler-istack/README.md

 - Password: istack

 > Note:
-> - Make sure backend is already setup and running.
+> - Make sure backend was already setup and up running.

 **Backend**
 - Navigate to backend path with `cd backend/`